 Light

 In some of her Italian studies, Barns-Graham paid close attention to how light affected the landscapes she depicted.
-This is most well documented during her time at Chiusure, where she records in her diary a regiment of rising early to draw in the morning, resting and socialising midday, and coming back to draw in the afternoon and evening.
+This is most well documented during her time at Chiusure, where she records in her diary a regime of rising early to draw in the morning, resting and socialising midday, and coming back to draw in the afternoon and evening.
 Some of this was in an effort to avoid the midday heat of an Italian summer, but her Chiusure works often have the time of day they were completed inscribed on the back of them, and one notices a difference in the colour and shadow of the same clay cliffs and rolling hills depending on when they were drawn.
 In one singular, but fascinating diary entry on 8 July Barns-Graham records that she “drew with dark glasses on” which further suggests she was intentionally experimenting with light (WBG/4/1/9).
-Unfortunately, absolutely no documents survive from her 1955 trip where Barns-Graham records and comments on her artistic process as there are for 1954, yet it is difficult to believe that she was uninterested in the light and shadows cast by the rocky canyons of Campagna and Calabria.
+Unfortunately, no documents survive from her 1955 trip where Barns-Graham records and comments on her artistic process as there are for 1954, yet it is difficult to believe that she was uninterested in the light and shadows cast by the rocky canyons of Campagna and Calabria.

 Chiusure: Day to Night